2011 AFC Asian Cup: Host selection

 Qatar, India and Iran all lodged interest in hosting the 2011 AFC Asian Cup, while Australia also considered making a late bid.
 Qatar officially submitted their bid on 19 June 2006, while India withdrew their interest and Iran failed to submit proper documentation for their bid on time.

 Qatar was announced as host nation on 29 July 2007, during the 2007 AFC Asian Cup in Jakarta, Indonesia.
 Due to FIFA regulations stating that confederation events can be hosted either in January or July, and July being peak summer heat in the Middle East, 2011 Asian Cup took place in January of that year.

 Qualification

 The teams finishing first, second and third in the 2007 AFC Asian Cup, and the host nation for the 2011 competition, received automatic byes to the finals.
 They were joined by the top two finishers in each of five qualifying groups.
 The AFC Challenge Cup acted as a further qualification competition for eligible countries within the emerging and developing category of member associations.
 The winners of the AFC Challenge Cup competitions in 2008 and 2010 qualified automatically to the 2011 AFC Asian Cup finals.
-These two winners were India and North Korea.
-It was India's first play for the Asian Cup since 1984, and North Korea's first since 1992.

 The final day of qualification was 3 March 2010.